push-protocol/Build-with-wallet-tracker/README.md

 The chatbot integrates all the functionalities of the channel into an interactive experience.
 The features include:

 - **Check User's Wallet Worth and Token Holdings:** Easily check the worth of your wallet and your token holdings.
-- **ENS and Unstoppable Domain Support:** Get support for Ethereum Name Service (ENS) and Unstoppable Domains.
+  `/portfolio [wallet address] [chain]` : To get your current token holding and asset valuation on the specified chain.
+Chain options: "eth", "pol", "bsc", "arb", "polzk".
+If not specified, you'll get the portfolio across all 5 chains.

 - **Check Out Crypto Events:** Stay updated with upcoming crypto events.
-- **Push and Uniswap V2 LP APR Staging Rates:** Access the latest APR rates for Push and Uniswap V2 LP staking.
+  `/calendar [number of days]` : To get crypto events organized by your favorite tokens within the specified number of days.

 - **Wallet Performance:** Monitor the performance of your wallet.
+  `/performance [your wallet address] [no of days] [chain]` : To get your wallet performance across the given days.

+- **NFTs Portfolio:** View your NFTs portfolio.

+- **ENS and Unstoppable Domain Support:** Get support for Ethereum Name Service (ENS) and Unstoppable Domains.

 - **Multi-Chain Support for Wallet:** Enjoy support for multiple blockchain networks.

-- **NFTs Portfolio:** View your NFTs portfolio.
+We are constantly working on it and adding new features.
+Type `/help` to get the latest available commands and responses.

 You can explore the chatbot [here](https://app.push.org/chat/0xF67838B61Fd40eb790A5893A7E3edc9e04637d88) and start interacting with it!